 OPERATING FEE

 10.1 STARTUP FEE - During the startup period between the effective date of this operating agreement and stable operation of the Facilities, Contractor will assist as requested in making necessary preparations to achieve stable operations.
-During this period, Owner shall pay to Contractor the sum of Seventeen Thousand ($17,000.00) Dollars per month (“Operating Fee”), as referenced in Article 3.4 - A.
+During this period, Owner shall pay to Contractor the sum of Seventeen Thousand ($17,000.00) Dollars per month (“Operating Fee”), as referenced in Article 3.4(a).

 OPERATING FEE